TIPWelcome to my CS205 lecture notes! Because the lecture is not in English, I will try my best to translate it.

 }

-Example 2: Throwing an exception in another function, handled by catch
+Example 2: Throwing an exception in another function, handled by catch in main

 #include <iostream>